jlvcm/ha-actualbudget/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=jlvcm&repository=ha-actualbudget)

+:star: If you appreciate this integration, please consider giving it a star!
+Your support encourages me to continue improving and expanding this project.
+Thank you! :star:

 # Actual Budget integration for Home Assistant

 This is a custom integration for Home Assistant that allows you to track your actual budget.

 note: It's a work in progress, so it may not ready for production yet.

 # Installation

 ## HACS

 1. Go to HACS page